-In Situ Bioremediation Eliminated Pump and Treat and Ion-Exhange Treatment Cost
+In Situ Nitrate and Perchlorate Bioremediation Eliminated Pump and Treat and Ion-Exhange Treatment Cost

-Site closure reached in less than half the time and at less than half the cost
+Site closure reached in less than half the projected time and cost

 CL-Out® bioremediation was implemented at a confidential manufacturing site to remediate nitrate and perchlorate concentrations in soil and ground water.
-A pump and treatment system was installed and operated for years in immediate response to the discovery of contamination.
-While perchlorate was considered the primary contaminant, the ion-exchange resin became quickly saturated with nitrate, which was present at much higher concentrations than the perchlorate.
-In situ bioremediation was implemented to reduce the on-going cost of ground water extraction and treatment.
+The consultant installed a pump and treatment system that was operated for several years in immediate response to the discovery of contamination.
+While perchlorate was the primary contaminant, the ion-exchange resin became quickly saturated with nitrate, which was present at much higher concentrations than the perchlorate.
+After reviewof various options andcompletion ofabench-scale test, the consultant implemented in situ CL-Out bioremediation to reduce the on-going cost of ground water extraction and treatment.

 One of the key factors in CL-Out® cometabolism of perchlorate at this site was that CL-Out® organisms were able to reduce sequentially the oxygen and nitrate prior to perchlorate.
-The initial nitrate concentrations were typically much higher than the perchlorate concentrations.
+The initial nitrate concentrations were much higher than the perchlorate concentrations and pre-maturely saturated the ion-exchange resin.
 The perchlorate concentration did not decrease until the nitrate concentration decreased to less than the perchlorate concentration.
 One of the benefits of the CL-Out® organisms was this ability to utilize these different electron acceptors.

-In eight months, the perchlorate concentration in the unconsolidated aquifer was reduced from 128 mg/L to 3.4 mg/L immediately down gradient of the source area and from 220 mg/L to 39 mg/L farther down gradient.
+The initial application of CL-Out to the soil reduced the perchlorate source concentration.
+After eight months of ground water bioremediation, the perchlorate concentration in the unconsolidated aquifer decreased from 128 mg/L to 3.4 mg/L immediately down gradient of the source area and from 220 mg/L to 39 mg/L farther down gradient.

 Simultaneously, the CL-Out® microbes also removed the nitrate.
 Down gradient of the source area the nitrate concentration decreased from 105 mg/L to <1.0 mg/L. Farther down gradient the nitrate concentration decreased from 200 mg/L to 5 mg/L.